P(l)ay: The Merry Mayhem of F2P/P2W Stores

 Call of Duty® Modern Warfare® II Warzone™ 2.0

-The game is literally called Call of Duty® Modern Warfare® II Warzone™ 2.0
+The game is literally called Call of Duty® Modern Warfare® II Warzone™ 2.0.
+It is Season 1.
+This incarnation has just launched two months ago.

 The CoD franchise is such a large cultural phenomenon, it is practically invisible.
 A hyperobject spanning countries, generations, and languages, CoD has been extracting capital since 2003.
 As of writing, there are 10838 CoD Guinness World Records including "Best Franchise."